naveednilawfar/cfc/README.md

 # CFC
-Celsius and Farenheit converter
+Celsius and Farenheit converter is a program that converts both Celsius and Fahrenheit, written in python kivy.

-More details coming soon...
+# Install